yuvalmGS/gigaspaces-wiki-jekyll/xap97adm/web-management-console-starting.markdown

 Note that you can also use the `WEBUI_JAVA_OPTIONS` environment variable to set any JVM parameter, such as heap size (defaults to `-Xmx512m`) and other JVM settings.

-# Deploying the Management Console Web Application to the GigaSpaces Runtime Environment
+### Deploying the Management Console Web Application to the XAP Runtime Environment

-To deploy the management console web application to the GigaSpaces [Runtime Environment](./the-runtime-environment.html), you should simply point your deployment tool of choice (CLI, Admin API or the standalone Java-based UI) to the `<GigaSpaces root>/tools/gs-webui/gs-webui.war` file and deploy it.
+To deploy the management console web application to the XAP [Runtime Environment]{%currentjavaurl%}/the-runtime-environment.html), you should simply point your deployment tool of choice (CLI, Admin API or the standalone Java-based UI) to the `<XAP root>/tools/gs-webui/gs-webui.war` file and deploy it.

 Note that in this case the management console application actually monitors the runtime environment on which it runs.

 Here's an example of how this can be done using the GS CLI:

-{% highlight java %}
+{% highlight console %}
-<GigaSpaces root>/bin/gs.sh(bat} deploy -properties embed://web.port=80;web.context=/ \
+<XAP root>/bin/gs.sh(bat} deploy -properties embed://web.port=80;web.context=/
-<GigaSpaces root>/tools/gs-webui/gs-webui.war
+<XAP root>/tools/gs-webui/gs-webui.war
 {% endhighlight %}

 The above command will deploy the management console web application to the GigaSpaces runtime environment, listening on port 80 with the root context path.

-For more details on GigaSpaces XAP web application support, please refer to [this page](./web-application-support.html).
+For more details on XAP's web application support, please refer to [this page]({%currentjavaurl%}/web-application-support.html).

-# Deploying the Management Console Web Application to a 3rd Party JEE Servlet Container
+#### Deploying the Management Console Web Application to a 3rd Party JEE Servlet Container

 It is also possible to deploy the web application to a 3rd party servlet container (e.g. Apache Tomcat).
 Please consult your web container documentation for deployment instructions.

-{% info Packaging the GigaSpaces runtime libraries when deploying to a 3rd party web container %}
+{% info%}
-When deploying to a 3rd party web container like tomcat, you will need to repackage the `gs-webui.war` file and add all the `.jar` files located under `<GigaSpaces root>/lib/required` to the `WEB-INF/lib` directory of the `gs-webui.war` file.
-By default, they are not part of the the `gs-webui.war` file since they are automatically included in the classpath of both the standalone container and the GigaSpaces [Runtime Environment](./the-runtime-environment.html)
+When deploying to a 3rd party web container like tomcat, you will need to repackage the `gs-webui.war` file and add all the `.jar` files located under `<XAP root>/lib/required` to the `WEB-INF/lib` directory of the `gs-webui.war` file.
+By default, they are not part of the the `gs-webui.war` file since they are automatically included in the classpath of both the standalone container and the XAP [Runtime Environment]({%currentjavaurl%}/the-runtime-environment.html)
 {% endinfo %}

-# Logging into the Web Dashboard
+#### Logging into the Web Dashboard

 After you've started the dashboard web application, point your browser to the proper location (For example, if you stated it using the standalone web container, the default URL is `http://<standalone server host>:8099`.
 You will see the following login screen (see inline notes for the available login options):